MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 The Department of Media Production, Management & Technology consistently ranks among the top five in the United States and is accredited by the Accrediting Council for Education in Journalism and Mass Communication.

-B.S. in Media Production, Management, and Technology—Media & Society Track
+Media & Society Track

 This specialization focuses on the theories, methods and techniques used to play, produce and distribute audio and video programs and messages; personnel and facilities management; marketing and distribution; media regulations, law and policy; and principles of broadcast technology.
 It prepares individuals to work in media organizations and those organizations that use electronic media, such as political campaigns, government, education and business.